IP Subnet Calculator

 • Purpose of each subnet

-• Available address blocks for future use
+• Available blocks for future use

-• VLANs and routing information if applicable
+• VLAN and routing information

-Subnet Troubleshooting
+Subnet Troubleshooting Scenarios

 Potential subnet issues:

-• Host using incorrect subnet mask
+• Incorrect subnet mask on host

-• Host may be in different subnet than expected
+• Host in different subnet than expected

-• Gateway not routing between subnets properly
+• Gateway not routing properly

-1. Verify host’s configured subnet mask matches the network
+1. Verify host subnet mask matches network

-2. Confirm IP address falls within expected subnet range
+2. Confirm IP is within expected range

-Scenario 2: “Two networks can’t communicate after reconfiguration”
+“Networks can’t communicate after reconfiguration”

 Potential subnet issues: